 “The reason there is evil in the world is because people don’t get to tell their stories.”
 (Carl Jung)

-Alicia, who was invited to attend the State of the Union address in Washington just days before, (and returned two hours after this photo was taken to receive a national award for her efforts)addressed a crowd gathered to commemorate Martin Luther King day here in the land of the double entundra.
-She radiated grace, charm, determination and above all the non-violent ethos embodied in Dr. King’s message.
+Alicia, who was invited to attend the State of the Union address in Washington just days before, (and returned two hours after this photo was taken to receive a national award for her efforts by President Obama) addressed a crowd gathered to commemorate Martin Luther King Day here in the land of the double entundra (Idaho).
+She radiated grace, charm, determination, and above all the non-violent ethos embodied in Dr. King’s message.

-In fact, Black Lives Matter started out as “…love letter to the Black community after the death of Trayvon Martin…” posted on line.
+In fact, Black Lives Matter started out as a “…love letter to the Black community after the death of Trayvon Martin…” posted online.

 It all has to do with writing.
-It was the the unsheathing of the written word, and its ability to move people, empower and impassion, that gave Black Lives Matter life.
-For the same reason we have recently promoted PEN USA, which provides legal, financial, and familial support to those imprisoned around the world for exposing their political beliefs in writing, leaving themselves vulnerable to persecution and incarceration, or, in the case of Alicia Garza, harassment and intimidation from those who mistakenly think that … “They want what we have.”
+It was the unsheathing of the written word, and its ability to empower and inspire people, that gave Black Lives Matter life.
+Words well-crafted, authentic and persuasive, are the non-violent defense of the vulnerable, those subject to persecution and unjust incarceration, or, in the case of Alicia Garza, harassment and intimidation from those who mistakenly think that … “They want what we have.”

-Reread the excerpt: “The reason there is evil in the world is because people don’t get to tell their stories.”
-(Carl Young)
+Reread the quote: “The reason there is evil in the world is because people don’t get to tell their stories.”
+(Carl Jung)